timkucera/proteogan/readme.md

 ## Citation
 If you use code from this repository in your work we kindly ask to cite accordingly:
 ```
-The paper is currently under review at ICML 2021.
+The paper is currently under review.
+A citation will be made available soon.
 ```